gbmhunter/blog/content/electronics/communication-protocols/io-link-protocol.md

 ## Service Data

-Service data is used to send large amounts of non-periodic data at the request of the receipient.
+Service data is used to send large amounts of non-periodic data at the request of the recipient.

 ## Events